Will Oregon cover the spread vs. Michigan? Betting Trends, Record ATS

 Additional Oregon vs Michigan Insights & Trends

-- The 81.5 points per game the Ducks put up are 6.5 more points than the Wolverines give up (75).
+- The Ducks record 81.5 points per game, 6.5 more points than the 75 the Wolverines give up.

 - When it scores more than 73.3 points, Michigan is 3-1 against the spread and 4-1 overall.